fillmula/jsonclasses/README.md

 [![License][license-image]][license-url]
 [![PR Welcome][pr-image]][pr-url]

-The Modern Declarative Data Flow Framework for the AI Empowered Generation.
+The Modern Declarative Data Flow and Data Graph Framework for the AI Empowered Generation.

 JSON Classes eliminates the separation and redundant coding of data sanitization, data validation, data format converting, data serialization and